Pope, U.N. urge calm and dialogue amid Venezuela unrest

 Venezuelans are approaching a long weekend for Carnival, when families typically head to the beach.
 Possibly with an eye to taking the heat out of the protests, Maduro extended the break by also declaring Thursday and Friday national holidays.

-Additional reporting by Javier Farias and Brian Ellsworth in San Cristobal, Tomas Sarmiento and Deisy Buitrago in Caracas, Michelle Nichols in New York, and Philip Pullella in Vatican City; Editing by James Dalgleish, Chris Reese and Mohammad Zargham
+Additional reporting by Javier Farias and Brian Ellsworth in San Cristobal, Tomas Sarmiento and Deisy Buitrago in Caracas, Michelle Nichols in New York, and Philip Pullella in Vatican City; Editing by James Dalgleish and Chris Reese